iechor/docs/content/admin/organization/orgs.md

    organization's **Settings** page.

-- **Billing**: Displays information about your existing [Docker subscription (plan)](../../subscription/_index.md), including the number of seats and next payment due date.
+- **Billing**: Displays information about your existing [iEchor subscription (plan)](../../subscription/_index.md), including the number of seats and next payment due date.
 For how to access the billing history and payment methods for your organization, see [View billing history](../../billing/core-billing/history.md).

 ## Merge organizations